St Frideswide's Church: History

-By the late 1860s, plans were made to build a dedicated church for the population of Osney Town (now New Osney).
-Christ Church College, which held the advowson of St Thomas’s parish, provided a triangular site known as “Mrs. Jones’s Field” north-west of Osney Island.
+By the late 1860s plans had been made to build a dedicated church for the population of Osney Town (now New Osney).
+Christ Church College, which held the advowson of St Thomas’s parish, provided a triangular site known as “Mrs Jones’s Field” north-west of Osney Island.
 The architect Samuel Sanders Teulon was commissioned to design the new church.

 The foundation stone was laid on 13 December 1870 by John Talbot, MP, at a public ceremony.
 It was built by the local firm of Honour & Castle and it was originally intended for the church tower to have a spire.
-On 10 April 1872, the church was consecrated for worship by the Bishop of Oxford, John Mackarness.
+On 10 April 1872 the church was consecrated for worship by the Bishop of Oxford, John Mackarness.
 The new parish of St Frideswide’s was thereby established, carved out of St Thomas the Martyr parish to serve the Osney and Botley Road district.

 The church is dedicated to the patroness of Oxford, St Frideswide.
-This unusual choice was influenced by Christ Church’s historical connection to St Frideswide’s Priory, whose site became Christ Church Cathedral.
+This unusual choice was influenced by Christ Church’s historical connection to St Frideswide’s Priory, the site of which became Christ Church Cathedral.
 Under its first vicar, Rev. George Lynch Kemp (who served from 1872 to 1896), the parish developed a strong identity with its roots in the Oxford Movement.

 The church also ran a parish school and various social activities for the predominantly railway and artisan families of the area.

-St Frideswide’s Church has seen gradual enhancements and continued active use throughout the 20th century.
-In the early 1900s, the chancel was embellished: a carved oak reredos (altar screen) was installed in 1906, and the east window was filled with stained glass.
+St Frideswide’s Church saw gradual enhancements and continued active use throughout the 20th century.
+In the early 1900s the chancel was embellished: a carved oak reredos (altar screen) was installed in 1906 and the east window was filled with stained glass.
 A set of five stained-glass windows by artist Geoffrey Webb, depicting the Easter story, was added in 1931.

-During World War II, the church building survived the bombing raids on Oxford unscathed.
-In 1950, fourteen carved wooden angels were acquired and mounted on the nave walls, adding to the interior decoration.
+During World War II the church building survived the bombing raids on Oxford unscathed.
+In 1950 fourteen carved wooden angels were acquired and mounted on the nave walls, adding to the interior decoration.

-St Frideswide’s Church has played a continuous role in the religious and social life of its neighborhood since the 19th century.
+St Frideswide’s Church has played a continuous role in the religious and social life of its neighbourhood since the 19th century.
 Music is an important part of the services.
-Worship at St Frideswide’s centers on two main services on Sundays: the Holy Communion early in the morning follows the traditional Book of Common Prayer and the Eucharist later follows a more contemporary service with music.
+Worship at St Frideswide’s centres on two main services on Sundays: the Holy Communion early in the morning follows the traditional Book of Common Prayer and the Eucharist later follows a more contemporary service with music.
 St Frideswide's stands in the Anglo-Catholic tradition of the Church of England.